Three periods: courses, case studies, graduation thesis

 One of the benefits of taking this Master’s is that it offers you the opportunity to gain leading-edge expertise in one of three crucial domains in the wider realm of environment, energy and water, such as on issues of climate change mitigation & adaptation, resilience and circular economy in urban and rural (‘rurban’) areas.
 Many of our students enter the programme knowing which track they want to pursue.
 Others choose during the programme, or remain interested in all three, combining them in their thesis.

-The specialization you choose will be explicitly mentioned in your Master of Science diploma supplement.
-Employers in government, industry and NGOs will attach a lot of value to your specialized expertise.
-At the same time, the MEEM programme has been designed to ensure that you develop solid expertise in the other areas of specialization as well.
+The specialisation you choose will be explicitly mentioned in your Master of Science diploma supplement.
+Employers in government, industry and NGOs will attach a lot of value to your specialised expertise.
+At the same time, the MEEM programme has been designed to ensure that you develop solid expertise in the other areas of specialisation as well.
 The vision behind this is that all of these areas are increasingly interconnected.